 Those days I walked through the factory every day for a chat with the crew.
 I told them I was jealous of the work they did.
 They worked with tubes, plates, screws and bolts, a welding machine and a milling machine and continued to build every day.
 And after a month or two there was a shiny impressive machine, so big that it won’t fit in a living room, or sometimes not even in a house.
 And I would tell them again “what a wonderful profession you have, you are an artist, you really create something”.

 They would just smile, probably surprised that I, the director, envied them.
 But when I looked at my desk at the end of my workday, that desk always looked the same as it did when I started that day.

-I realised how much I longed to create something physically myself.
+I realised how much I longed to create something physically by myself.
 Something that you can touch and hold, something you can look at, something originating from creativity.

 So I got back to work to support entrepreneurs in the development of their innovative products.
 Something that gave me a lot of satisfaction because I could often really make a useful contribution from my own experiences as an entrepreneur.
-And I was happy to be among the people again and to matter again.
+And I was happy to be amongst people again and to matter again.
 People called me and emailed me and needed my help.

 But I consciously only started working 4 days a week, so that I also had more time for a painting now and then and experimenting with painting techniques.